aokolnychyi/data-structures-min/README.md

 - A linked list arranges objects in a linear manner.
-Unlike an array, however, in which the linear order is determined by the array indices, the order in a linked list is determined by a pointer in each object (source: "Introduction to Algorithms" by Thomas H. Cormen).
+Unlike an array, however, in which the linear order is determined by the array indices, the order in a linked list is determined by a pointer in each object ("Introduction to Algorithms" by Thomas H. Cormen).
 - Can be singly linked (only next pointer) or doubly linked list (with previous and next pointers).
 - Might be circular (the last element points to the first).
 - Might contain references to the head and tail.